carla-simulator/carla/Docs/core_sensors.md

 </div>

-* __Give your two cents__: speak your mind whatever it is going around.
+* __Give your two cents__: share your thoughts.
 Any doubts, suggestions and ideas about CARLA are welcome in the forum.

 <div class="build-buttons">
 <!-- Latest release button -->